-- 1. All food must be consumed in the areas designated by the school. - 2.
-After students have eaten, they must return trays to the kitchen.
+- 1. All food must be consumed in the areas designated by the school. - After students have eaten, they must return trays to the kitchen.
 All straws, papers, milk cartons should be deposited in the trash cans.
 All leftover food should be scraped off the tray onto the correct container.
-Forks and spoons should be placed in the pan with water.

-- 3. Students are to use proper manners including eating quietly. - 4.
+Forks and spoons should be placed in the pan with water, NOT THROWN AWAY! - 3.
+Students are to use proper manners including eating quietly. - 4.
 Students may not throw food or other items. - 5.
 Second servings are available to those who have made an effort to clean their trays and have requisite funds as required by board policy. - 6.
-Parents who wish their child to eat lunch away from school must provide a written authorization to the student's building principal. - 7.
-Students must treat all personnel with respect. - 8.
-Students will eat lunch at designated lunch tables, then will remain in the area designated by the lunch supervisor, until the bell rings.
-Students will not be permitted to roam the hallways or visit classrooms until the bell rings. - 9.
-The only doors students will be able to enter and exit through during the lunch period are the main entrance doors.
-The doors on the high school side will remain closed and locked during the lunch period. - 11.
-Students who violate the above rules will be disciplined accordingly.
+Students should remain at their tables until they are dismissed. - 7.
+Parents who wish their child to eat lunch away from school must provide a written authorization to the student's building principal. - 8.
+Students must treat lunch personnel with respect. - 9.
+Students who violate the above rules will be disciplined.